 Banks with ATMs in Chile

 If you are a Santander customer, then you may be able to use ATMs in Chile without paying a fee, depending on the account that you hold.
-Our Santander account enables us to withdraw from worldwide Santander ATM’s with no fee.
+Our Santander account enables us to withdraw from worldwide Santander ATMs with no fee.
 However, when we used a Santander ATM in Chile we were charged the fee.
 It was refunded to us when we complained via their online help.

-Using your Cash Card or ATM Card the Most Cost Effective Way in Chile
+Using your Cash Card or ATM Card the Most Cost-Effective Way in Chile

 There are two types of fees charged on the use of a foreign ATM card (whether it is credit or debit).

 - The fees charged by your bank or card provider for taking cash out in a foreign currency.
 You have COMPLETE control over this.
 If your provider currently levies a charge on taking cash out of your account in a foreign currency then you should get a new account ASAP.
 It will save you a FORTUNE in fees.
-As UK residents we use Starling Bank and recommend their superb service.

-- The fees charged by the foreign bank either because they levy a fee on non-in country cards or because they charge a fee to non-client cards.
+- The fees charged by the foreign bank either because they levy a fee on non-in-country cards or because they charge a fee to non-client cards.
 You have a MEASURE of control over this and that’s what this article is about – how to reduce the cost of using ATMs in Chile.

 ATMs in Chile and ATM Fees

-The main difference between all the ATMs in Chile is the amount of the fee that they charge you to take cash from their ATM.
+The main difference between all the ATMs in Chile is the amount of fee that they charge you to take cash from their ATM.
 ATM fees in Chile are a flat fee regardless of how much you take out.
 So if you only want 10,000 pesos, then you will pay the SAME fee as if you wanted 200,000 pesos.

 How to find an ATM in Chile

-ATM’s everywhere in Chile.
+ATMs are everywhere in Chile.
 ATM’s in Chile are called “Cajero Automatico”.
 Or Cajero.
 You might see signs for Cajera too.
 If you’re asking for directions, then this phrase will help you.

 ¿Donde esta un cajero automatico?”